Fly To Melbourne

-Coffee:Café Arome, Café Ton, Café Vue, and Hudsons Coffee.
+Food and beverages:Café Arome, Café Ton, Café Vue, and Hudsons Coffee.

-Forex Bureaus:Travelex and ANZ Bank both offer currency exchange at Melbourne Airport.
+Currency Exchange:Travelex and ANZ Bank both offer currency exchange at Melbourne Airport.
 Travelex also offers online pre-purchased foreign exchange to save you time at the airport.

-Lost Luggage:Lost hold luggage should be handled by your individual airline’s help desk.
+Lost luggage:Lost hold luggage should be handled by your individual airline’s help desk.
 Items lost within the airport can be reported to Travellers’ Services within Terminals 2, 3 and 4, or at security checkpoints.

-Airport Hotels:Parkroyal Hotel and Holiday Inn are both located on the airport grounds.
+Airport hotels:Parkroyal Hotel and Holiday Inn are both located on the airport grounds.

 Airport hub:Melbourne Airport is a hub for: Jetstar Airways, Qantas, Regional Express Airlines, Tiger Airways Australia, and Virgin Australia.